1950s: Film

 European cinema experienced a renaissance in the 1950s following the deprivations of World War II.
 Italian director Federico Fellini won the first foreign language film Academy Award with La Strada and garnered another Academy Award with Nights of Cabiria.
-Sidney Poitier became the first Black actor to receive an Academy Award nomination for Best Actor for the 1958 film The Defiant Ones (an award he later won in the 1960s).
+Audrey Hepburn won the Academy Award for Best Actress for her role in the 1953 film Roman Holiday, and Sidney Poitier became the first Black actor to receive an Academy Award nomination for Best Actor for the 1958 film The Defiant Ones (an award he later won in the 1960s).

 Similarly with the mid-1950s rush of Rock and Roll and teenage rebellion, the films of Marlon Brando, James Dean and films such as Blackboard Jungle, which introduced rock and roll music to the national consciousness, had a profound effect on American culture.

 In Hollywood, the epic Ben-Hur grabbed a record 11 Academy Awards in 1959 and its success gave a new lease of life to motion picture studio MGM.

 Beginning in 1953, with Shane and The Robe, widescreen motion pictures became the norm.

 The "Golden Era" of 3D cinematography transpired during the 1950s.

 Animated films in the 1950s presented by Walt Disney included Cinderella, Alice in Wonderland, Peter Pan, Lady and the Tramp, and Sleeping Beauty.